qiboteam/qibochem/doc/source/tutorials/measurement.rst

 Unfortunately, this approach has its own problems: mainly, the eigenvectors for a general system with N qubits is of dimension :math:`2^N`, which means that the unitary matrix would scale exponentially, rendering it classically intractable.

 However, if the stricter condition of *qubit-wise commutativty* is enforced, the problem becomes much simpler.
-First, recall that a general Pauli term can be expressed as a tensor product of Pauli operators, each acting on an individual qubit.
+First, recall that a general Pauli term can be expressed as a tensor product of single qubit Pauli operators:

 .. math::

     h_i = \bigotimes_{i}^{N} P_i

 where :math:`P_i` is a Pauli operator (:math:`I, X, Y, Z`), and :math:`i` is the qubit index.
-Then, two Pauli terms commute qubit-wise if their respective single-qubit Pauli operators acting on qubit :math:`i` commute with each other, for all qubits :math:`i`.
+Then, two Pauli terms commute qubit-wise if their respective Pauli operators that act on qubit :math:`i` commute with each other, for all qubits :math:`i`.
 For example, the terms :math:`XIZ` and :math:`IYZ` are qubit-wise commuting because :math:`[X, I] = 0`, :math:`[I, Y] = 0`, and :math:`[I, Z] = 0`.

-The advantage of the stricter qubitwise commutativity condition is that the common eigenbasis of the commuting terms can be immediately expressed as a tensor product of single qubit Pauli operation.
+The advantage of the stricter qubitwise commutativity condition is that the common eigenbasis of the commuting terms can be immediately expressed as a tensor product of single qubit Pauli operations.
 More specifically, the measurement basis for any qubit is simply the non-:math:`I` observable of interest for that qubit.

-For the :math:`XIZ` and :math:`IYZ` example, we can thus use only one set of measurements in the `XYZ` basis, to obtain the expectation values of both terms simulaneously:
+For :math:`XIZ` and :math:`IYZ`, we can thus use only one set of measurements in the `XYZ` basis, to obtain the expectation values of both terms simulaneously:

 .. code:: python